 You generate a lot of excitement and interest in your event on social media, but then neglect to use that excitement after the event, and you just let the conversation die.

 Tracking and measuring your recruiting events at every stage prevents these situations from happening, but most importantly, it helps to calculate ROI.

 The strategic benefit of understanding the ROI of events is having a better grasp on what factors drive it up or down (and why).
 For example, you’ll know after a while if it is easier to boost attendance by promoting the registration page more widely, or by nurturing existing registrants as the event gets closer and closer.

 The type of metrics to track usually depends on the results you are looking for.
 A company briefing on a college or university campus, for example, generally aims at increasing awareness of your employer brand among students, while an invite-only cocktail hour would likely focus more on nurturing relationships with high-value executive candidates.

 It’s worth asking yourself a few things before going forward with the planning of your recruiting event:

 - What is the specific goal of the event when it comes to hiring targets?

 - What does a successful event look like?

-Decide what data you want to collect, and how that data will live in your system, early in the process.
-This will ensure you don’t miss an important window to collect data from candidates, like the event registration or the satisfaction survey, for example.
+Decide what data you want to collect, and how that data will live in your system, early on in the planning process.
+This will ensure you don’t miss an important window to collect data from candidates, like at the event registration or the post-event survey, for example.